kshaffer/courses/mt1-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## September 23 prep

+We will begin class with a quiz on **pitch ID**.
+Please review the [Pitches and octave designations](http://openmusictheory.com/pitches.html) resource on OMT.
+And keep in mind that since we are quizzing less topics per day now, it is absolutely important that you come prepared to pass each one.
+It will be some time before this quiz will be offered again.

+We will spend the bulk of class time beginning of our exploration of strict voice-leading, beginning with basic properties of well formed melodies.
+Please read the [Introduction to strict voice-leading](http://openmusictheory.com/speciesIntro.html) resource on OMT.
+Based on that reading, answer the following questions on the form below before the beginning of class.
+(These questions will help ensure that you have engaged *some* of the important concepts in the reading, and they will help me know what you did or did not understand before class, so we can clarify things as necessary.)

+<iframe src="https://docs.google.com/forms/d/1pyGjUeErOhp12cORqLWK-gQQAuu_aPQiGeG-ChFz5WM/viewform?embedded=true" width="600" height="500" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>

 ## September 18 prep

 We will begin class with three quizzes on the following topics (see [Unit I Guide](http://courses.shaffermusic.com/mt1-unit1.html) for topic details):